sachinsu/sachinsu.github.io/work_journal/software.md

 understand the highest number of IOPS that the database can sustain.
 Throughput-focused benchmarks are often the focus for analytics use cases (fraud detection, cybersecurity, etc.)
+          - The number of requests per second, or the data volume per second, that the system is processing.
+For a given a particular allocation of hardware resources, there is a maximum throughput that can be handled.
+The unit of measurement is “somethings per second”
+          -
      - Latency focus: You assess how many IOPS the database can handle without compromising latency.
 This is usually the focus for most user-facing and real-time applications.